custom-components/pyscript/README.md

 CLI](https://github.com/home-assistant-ecosystem/home-assistant-cli), althought the CLI provides status on many other parts of HASS.

-For more information about the Jupyter kernel, see the [README](https://github.com/custom-components/pyscript/tree/master/jupyter) in the jupyter directory.
+For more information about the Jupyter kernel, see the [README](https://github.com/craigbarratt/hass-pyscript-jupyter/blob/master/README.md).
-There is also a [Jupyter notebook tutorial](https://github.com/custom-components/pyscript/blob/master/jupyter/pyscript_tutorial.ipynb), which can be downlaoded and run interactively in Jupyter notebook connected to your live HASS with pyscript.
+There is also a [Jupyter notebook tutorial](https://github.com/craigbarratt/hass-pyscript-jupyter/blob/master/pyscript_tutorial.ipynb), which can be downlaoded and run interactively in Jupyter notebook connected to your live HASS with pyscript.

 Pyscript provides functionality that complements the existing automations, templates and triggers.